mine-cetinkaya-rundel/aifeedr/Gradio/README.txt

 The session_id field is used to track which actions go together - for our purposes it works to use the HOSTNAME of the docker container where RStudio is running, and the R SHiny code passes the parameter to us along with the homework/assignment and the student's answer.

+## student feedback backend

+app.py runs the Gradio server that the R Shiny UI talks to

+## Instructor view

+On a different port, you can run instructor_view.py to view the activity log